Chicken Pot Pie

 Notes

-2. Cooked chicken: Poached chicken, rotisserie chicken, or even leftover turkey.
+2. Chicken: Poached chicken, rotisserie chicken, or even leftover turkey all work well in this pot pie.

 Nutrition